codefresh-io/cap-docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 ---
 title: "Amazon ECR"
 description: ""
-group: integrations
+group: gitops-integrations
 sub_group: container-registries
 toc: true
 ---

 Codefresh has native support for interacting with Amazon ECR (Elastic Container Registry), to push, pull, and deploy images.
-For information on adding an Amazon ECR integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).
+For information on adding an Amazon ECR integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/gitops-integrations/container-registries/).

 >Amazon ECR integration is supported only in hybrid runtimes.